harrietrs/rap-community-of-practice/docs/training_resources/python/unit-testing.md

 # Unit testing

-## What are unit tests and why should I care?

 Tests are functions which make logical assertions.
 If all assertions are correct then the test passes, if at least one assertion is incorrect then the test fails.
 Tests are a useful metric for deciding if an application has met its requirements.

 Unit tests test a single piece of functionality, this functionality is delivered by a single unit of code such as a method.
 The philosophy behind unit tests is that if the functionality of the smallest units of the program can be guaranteed, then it is significantly more likely that the project as a whole is succeeding in delivering its functionality.